edelabar/ericdelabar.com/_posts/relevant/2008-04-16-more-on-identity.markdown

 ---
 layout: post
-title: More On Identity by Eric DeLabar
+title: More On Identity
 metadesc:
 class: post
 changefreq: never
 priority: 0.9
-category: relevant
+categories: [relevant, Blogs of Note, identity, microformats, site news]
 ---
-# More On Identity

 First things first, three new entries to the Blogroll: [Bokardo](http://bokardo.com/), [Like It Matters](http://www.brianoberkirch.com/), and [Own Your Identity](http://www.ownyouridentity.com/).
 I've been a long-time